-As indicated in Section 6.1, the proposed Project is not technically subject to Executive Order 12898.
+As indicated in Section 6.1, the proposed Project is not subject to Executive Order 12898.
 However, the guidance of Executive Order 12898 has been followed for this analysis because this Executive Order is considered the basis of most federal, state, and local environmental justice initiatives.

-6.3.2 California Government Code Sections 65041-65049; Public Resources Code Sections 71110-
+6.3.2 California Government Code Sections 65041-65049; Public Resources Code Sections 71110-71116

 Environmental justice is defined by California state law as "the fair treatment of people of all races, cultures, and incomes with respect to the development, adoption, implementation, and enforcement of environmental laws, regulations, and policies."
+California Government Code Section 65040.12(e).

-The California Public Resources Code Section 71113 states that the mission of the California Environmental Protection Agency (Cal/EPA) includes ensuring that it conducts any activities that substantially affect human health or the environment in a manner that ensures the fair treatment of people of all races, cultures, and income levels, including minority populations and low-income populations of the state.
+The California Public Resources Code Section 71110 states that the mission of the California Environmental Protection Agency (Cal/EPA) includes ensuring that it conducts any activities that substantially affect human health or the environment in a manner that ensures the fair treatment of people of all races, cultures, and income levels, including minority populations and low-income populations of the state.